Obasa vs Meranda: Lagos Assembly Breaks Silence on Allegations Linking Remi Tinubu to Crisis

 Source: Twitter

-In a statement signed by the Chairman House Committee on Information, Strategy and Security, Mr. Stephen Ogundipe, the House dissociated themselves from an online story.
+In a statement signed by the chairman, House Committee on Information, Strategy and Security, Stephen Ogundipe, the House dissociated itself from the allegations.

 Read also

-Speaking further, Ogundipe claimed that the report is purely a fabrication and has no basis in truth.
+Speaking further, Ogundipe claimed that the report was purely a fabrication and had no basis in truth.

 The statement reads in part: